toitware/mqtt/README.md

 # mqtt

-A MQTT v3.1.1 Client, with support for QoS 0 and 1.
+An MQTT v3.1.1 Toit client, with support for QoS 0 and 1.

 ## Example

+This simple example shows how to publish and subscribe to an MQTT broker.
+You can find more examples in the [examples/](examples/) folder.

 ```
 import mqtt